AØKK08204U Advanced Macroeconometrics (F)

 2 hours lectures 1 to 2 times a week from week 6 to 20 (except holidays).

-2 hours exercise classes a week from week 6 to 20 (except holidays).
+2 hours exercise classes once a week from week 6 or 7 to 21 (except holidays).

 Timetable and venue: